Jim Rogers: Financial advice

 In 2002, Rogers said that Fed chairman Alan Greenspan's "reaction to the stock-market bubble has caused two more bubbles to grow: a real-estate bubble and a consumer-debt bubble."
-In 2006, Rogers said he was shorting US financials, home builders and Fannie Mae.
+In 2006, Rogers said he was shorting US financials, home builders, and Fannie Mae.

-On November 4, 2010, speaking at Balliol College, Oxford, Rogers urged students to scrap career plans for Wall Street or the City, London's financial district, and to study agriculture and mining instead.
+On November 4, 2010, speaking at Balliol College, Oxford, Rogers urged students to scrap career plans for Wall Street or the city, London's financial district, and to study agriculture and mining instead.
 "The power is shifting again from the financial centers to the producers of real goods.
 The place to be is in commodities, raw materials, natural resources."
+He repeated this view in 2013 on The Bottom Line show on BBC Radio 4, in a feature on "Futurology for Business".

 In May 2012 he remarked during an interview with Forbes magazine that "there's going to be a huge shift in American society, American culture, in the places where one is going to get rich.
 The stock brokers are going to be driving taxis.
 The smart ones will learn to drive tractors so they can work for the smart farmers.
 The farmers are going to be driving Lamborghinis.
 I'm telling you.
 You should start Forbes Farming."
-Rogers has been periodically bearish on the US stock market since the 1980s, notably 1987, 1998, 1999 & 2008.
-In February 2018, he reportedly predicted that the next bear market would be "the worst in our lifetime."
+Rogers has been periodically bearish on the US stock market since the 1980s, notably in 1987, 1998, 1999 and 2008.
+In February 2018, he predicted that the next bear market would be "the worst in our lifetime."